Personare/back-end-challenge/README.md

 ## Getting started

-After cloning this repository, follow the instructions to get started:
+After cloning this repository and changing to branch "welligton-porto", follow the instructions to get started:

  ```
 cd back-end-challenge